 |Dr. Cox receives the Distinguished Alumna award of Lyon College in 1977|

-Dr. Cox is also the founder of the Steinbeck Fellows Program, which brings talented writers to SJSU for a year, offering a $10,000 stipend and housing assistance.
+Dr. Cox was also the founder of the Steinbeck Fellows Program, which brings talented writers to SJSU for a year, offering a $10,000 stipend.

 In 2000 she was given the Tower Award, SJSU's most prestigious honor, awarded to one recipient each year.

 |Nelson Algren (with Wayne Chatterton).
 Boston: Twayne, 1976.|

 |A New Reading Approach to College Writing.
 New York: Chandler, 1974.|